micooz/bp/README.md

 ### Transparent Proxy

+You can turn bp `client` into transparent proxy by omitting `--server-host` and `--server-port` options.

 > Transparent Proxy only works on client side

 ```
 $ bp -c --bind 127.0.0.1:1080 --key test
 ```

-### Change Protocol of Transport Layer
+### Change Transport Protocol

-Available protocols are:
+The transport protocol can be switched between bp client and bp server, available protocols are:

 * `plain`: without encryption.
-* `erp`: with AEAD encryption as well as random padding.
+* `erp`: with AEAD encryption as well as random padding. (default)

 ```
 $ bp -s --bind 127.0.0.1:9000 --key test --protocol plain